rangsimanketkaew/deepcv/docs/usage/states-analysis.md

-# Analyzing netastable states
+# Analyze netastable states

-## Visualizing the latent space
+## Visualize the latent space

 Check `au_visual.py` script.
 It can be used to visualize feature representations (latent space) of while training a model.